Fantasporto 2020: will there be a next time?

 This year, I managed to see seven films in one weekend.
 My initial goal (I’ve stopped calling it a plan about two years ago) was to watch about 10.
 I consider it’s a good result.
 Staying less than five minutes walking distance from Teatro Rivoli also helped.

-As for the other two films, “Welcome to the Circle”, written and directed by David Fowler, left kind of a lukewarm impression.
+“Welcome to the Circle,” written and directed by David Fowler, left kind of a lukewarm impression.
 Maybe I’m getting old, but I’m no longer interested in tales of brainwashed cults in rural America.

-That said and from a technical point a view (it seems like after the crazy idea of enrolling in a documentary film course, I’ve developed a “third-eye” perspective of movies… *third eye roll*), it’s not a bad film.
+That said, and from a technical point of view (it seems like after the crazy idea of enrolling in a documentary film course, I’ve developed a “third-eye” perspective of movies… *third eye roll*), it’s not a bad film.

 The movie was also a terrifying reminder that we might not be able to change the past, even if (when?) we make time travel possible.
 Not because of all the theories we learned from the “Back to the Future” trilogy, but because we might always be too late.